NeuroJSON/bjdata/Binary_JData_Specification.md

 ## <a name="structure-of-arrays"/>Structure-of-Arrays (SoA)

-BJData supports **Structure-of-Arrays (SoA)**, as a special type of optimized container to store packed object data in either column-major or row-major orders.
-The payload in an SoA record are packed in the column or row order with chunks of binary data of identical byte length.
-This **uniform columnar payload structure** makes it efficient to parse and store.
+BJData supports **Structure-of-Arrays (SoA)**, a special optimized container type for storing packed object data in either column-major or row-major order.
+The payload in an SoA record is packed in column or row order with chunks of binary data of identical byte length.
+This **uniform payload structure** makes it efficient to parse and store.

 ### <a name="soa_syntax"/>SoA Container Syntax